 |Awarded by||Universities||Universities, Colleges, and Private institutions|

 Intense studying of a stream of choice can lead to any of the four major types of degrees, popularly known as:

-- Associate Degree: An Associate degree program is available as vocational degrees that train the students comprehensively on theory and practical.
-It spans over the course of two years.
+- Associate Degree: An Associate degree program is available as a vocational degree that trains the students comprehensively in theory and practical.
+It spans two years.

 - Master’s Degree: A Master’s degree is a specialized, concentrated post-graduate degree that is pursued after the Bachelor’s degree.
 This higher study program is of two years duration.